-This obstruction on the Tea Party map with a thick black line paired with magenta outer lines is a wall.
+An obstruction on the Florida Boardwalk map is a thick black line paired with a coral outer line.

-FXAMPLE with a magenta outer line.
-It is not an obstruction.
+An obstruction on the Golden Girls' Home map is a thick black line paired with a coral outer line.
 Characters cannot enter the enclosed area.